BDRP™ High Pressure Rotary Shaft Seals

-BDRP™ seals are direct compression-type rotary seals developed specifically to be hydrodynamically lubricated when high differential pressure acts from either side.
-This feature makes it a candidate for use as a rotary control device seal (RCD seal).
-This feature also allows it to be used with a simple gravity fed lubricant reservoir.
+BDRP Seals™ are direct compression-type rotary seals developed specifically to be hydrodynamically lubricated when high differential pressure acts from either side.
+This makes BDRP seals candidates for use as hydraulic swivel seals.
+This also makes them a candidate for use as rotating control device seals (RCD seals) with a simple gravity fed lubricant reservoir.
 No complicated lubricant overpressure system is required.

-During rotation, the waves of the BDRP seal hydrodynamically wedge a lubricant film between the shaft and the plastic ID layer of the seal.
-This hydrodynamic interfacial lubrication reduces friction, wear, and friction-generated temperature, and enables the good high pressure performance of the BDRP seal.
+During rotation, the waves of the BDRP Seal™ hydrodynamically wedge a lubricant film between the shaft and the plastic inner layer of the seal.
+This hydrodynamic interfacial lubrication reduces friction, wear, and friction-generated temperature, and enables the excellent high pressure performance of the BDRP seal.

-When using a BDR seal as an rotary control device seal (RCD seal), an outboard barrier seal is required, with the region between the two seals being filled with a barrier lubricant that is balanced to the pressure of the well.
+When using a BDRP seal as a rotating control device seal (RCD seal), an outboard barrier seal is required, with the region between the two seals being filled with a barrier lubricant that is balanced to the pressure of the well.
 The barrier seal excludes the abrasive drilling fluid but is exposed to zero differential pressure while the BDRP seal retains the pressure of the barrier lubricant.

 Chapter E7 of the Kalsi Seal Handbook™ provides implementation guidelines for using BDRP type rotary seals in rotating control devices (RCDs).
 The most current testing and performance results can be obtained by contacting our helpful Kalsi Seals engineering team.